cermati/route-label/README.md

 `name` may contain alphanumeric, dot, dashes, and underscore.

-At the end of your outermost route definitions, call:
+At the end of your **outermost** route definitions, call:
 ```js
 router.buildRouteTable();
 ```

 This will process all registered route above and store it for future URL generation (`urlFor`).
+You only need to call it once.

 Example:
 ```js